Catalinbread Dirty Little Secret Mk III

-Early plexi Marshalls and JTM45s also had the “Super Bass” tone stack which was later changed in the Super Lead amps to emphasize the upper mid- range frequencies because guitarists in the late sixties wanted a more aggressive cutting sound.
+Early Plexi Marshalls and JTM45s also had the “Super Bass” tone stack.
+This was later changed in the Super Lead amps to emphasize the upper mid-range frequencies , because guitarists in the late sixties wanted a more aggressive cutting sound.

 Compared to the SL tone circuit, the SB tone circuit shifts the bass response lower and gives a somewhat more “scooped” sound than the SL mode.